secretsauceai/wakeword-data-collector/README.md

 ### IMPORTANT
+* It is best to use a wakeword with at least three syllables.
-Make sure to check each recording, it is always possible something went wrong.
+* Make sure to check each recording, it is always possible something went wrong.
 Even one bad or missing recording can be the difference between a bullet proof and a bullet ridden wakeword model.

-After collecting your data, it is highly recommended to run the [Precise Wakeword Model Maker](https://github.com/secretsauceai/precise-wakeword-model-maker).
+* After collecting your data, it is highly recommended to run the [Precise Wakeword Model Maker](https://github.com/secretsauceai/precise-wakeword-model-maker).